Grant Gustin's 'The Flash' unveils First Post 'Crisis' Synopsis - The Media HQ

 LIFE AFTER THE CRISIS – After The Citizen has printed an explosive story, the life of Iris (Candice Patton) is threatened.
 Iris refuses to hide from those who attack her and tries to expose a dangerous organization.
 Meanwhile, Barry (Grant Gustin) has to face the consequences of the crisis and fulfill Oliver Queen’s wish for him.
 Stefan Pleszczynski directed the episode written by Sam Chalsen & Lauren Barnett.

 What do you all think about this synopsis?
 Who would hunt Iris in The Flash?
-What is in-store for the character of Grant Gustin after Crisis?
-Let us know what you think in the comments below!
+What could happen to Grant Gustin’s The Flash after Crisis?
+Let us know in the comments!

 Based on characters from DC’s The Flash.
 After the S.T.A.R.
 Labs Particle accelerator explosion, a dark matter lightning storm hits Central City C.S.I.
 Barry Allen, pouring him at superhuman speed.
 For now only a few close friends and associates know that Barry is literally the fastest man alive, but it won’t be long before the world discovers that Barry Allen has become … The Flash.